 The company is privately held so its financial information is not readily available.
 Its domination of the Chinese and Asian markets has hindered Uber’s growth in the area.

 In 2016 Uber sold its Chinese operations to DiDi for an 18% stake in Didi.
 In 2019 the company reported it generated annual revenue of $9.5 billion.

 Like DiDi, Grab is an Asian company that operates primarily in that part of the world.
 The company was founded in 2012 by Anthony Tan, originally called GrabTaxi.

 The company has grown to include operations in eight countries and has its headquarters in Singapore.
 The company is a popular ride-hailing service that also has a food delivery division.

 As of 2019, there are over 6,000 people working for Grab.
 The last reported revenue was from 2018 and the company had reached annual revenue of $1.1 billion in that year.

 Grab is privately held and has proven to be an attractive investment.
 The company is the first Southeast Asian startup to have a valuation of over $10 billion.

 Uber Competitors and Alternatives: Final Thoughts

 Uber may be the biggest company in its industry, but challenger firms like Lyft are hot on Uber’s heels.
 The company is also locked out of some key markets like the Asian markets because of DiDi and Grab.

 Uber can maintain its position at the top of the industry by focusing on the markets it is already in.
-The company can be at the forefront of emerging trends such as bicycle sharing schemes and electronic scooters.
+The company can be at the forefront of emerging trends such as bicycle sharing and electronic scooters.